gorda/istio.io/content/en/docs/tasks/observability/metrics/collecting-metrics/index.md

     For more on querying Prometheus for metric values, see the [Querying Istio Metrics](/docs/tasks/observability/metrics/querying-metrics/) task.

-## Understanding the metrics configuration
+## Understanding the metrics configuration{#understanding-the-metrics-configuration}

 In this task, you added Istio configuration that instructed Mixer to automatically generate and report a new metric for all